Updated on by Sarina

-Chinese applique is a very fine and delicate applique technique with brightly coloured floral designs made on canvas fabric – this is then cut out seperately.
+Chinese applique is a very fine and delicate applique technique with brightly coloured floral designs made on canvas fabric – this is then cut out separately.
 These are basically patches – these are then stitched to the garments with satin stitch.

 - Swiss Applique